 But if Prince wasn’t as close to the racial “borderline” as he claimed, it was clearly a major part of his early-’80s crossover strategy to appear that way.
 In the same Rolling Stone interview quoted above, Adler described Prince as “the son of a half-black father and Italian mother,” presumably from information supplied by the artist himself (Adler 1981).
 The same racial makeup shows up in another interview with Barbara Graustark from the same period, eventually reprinted in Musician magazine in 1983.
 That same year, Rolling Stone would print another quote, in which Prince described his father’s lineage as “black and Italian” and his mother as “a mixture of a bunch of things” (Miller 1983).
 Perhaps the most imaginative version of his heritage was reported by Chris Salewicz of NME, who identified Prince’s father as “Italian-Filipino” and his mother as “black” (Salewicz 1981).

-The resulting hybrid was not quite like anything else on either side of 1981 pop’s racial divide.
-“Controversy” comes in on the “One,” James Brown-style, with a chicken-scratch rhythm guitar part that would have made Jimmy Nolen proud; but the steady, machinelike four-on-the-floor bass drum pulse breaks every rule of traditional funk.
+The resulting hybrid was unlike anything else on either side of 1981 pop’s racial divide.
+“Controversy” comes in on the “One,” James Brown-style, with a chicken-scratch rhythm guitar part that would make Jimmy Nolen proud; but the steady, machinelike bass drum pulse breaks every rule of traditional funk.
 The keyboards, as critic and biographer Dave Hill observes, similarly undermine the conventions of horns in R&B music, which “tend to provide either bulging, ostentatious punctuation, or intense melancholia”; here, however, “the ‘horns’ are slaves to the beat.
 This is nothing to do with spurious distinctions between ‘real’ and ‘artificial’ instruments,” Hill writes, but “simply the way the rhythmic elements are forced together, emphasized by layers of chanted vocals where he drops his falsetto for the first time” (Hill 98).

-In fact, Prince’s falsetto isn’t quite “dropped”; more accurately, it’s obscured, layered just beneath another vocal track in a lower register.
-Like the aforementioned funk guitar, this ghost falsetto is a notable signifier of Black musical aesthetics amidst what Hill describes as the song’s “combative, almost oppressive tension” (Hill 98)–to which we might draw a connection with the “bodily control and emotional discipline” of whiteness as described by Cateforis (Cateforis 94).
+In fact, Prince’s falsetto isn’t “dropped,” but obscured: layered just beneath another vocal track in a lower register.
+Like the aforementioned funk guitar, this ghost falsetto is a signifier of Black musical aesthetics amidst what Hill describes as the song’s “combative, almost oppressive tension” (Hill 98)–to which we might draw a connection with the aforementioned “bodily control and emotional discipline” of whiteness (Cateforis 94).
 The more prominent vocals are sung-spoken, as on “Annie Christian,” in a low, robotic monotone that recalls the delivery of Anglo synth-poppers like Gary Numan or Daniel Miller of the Normal.

 It’s in this voice that Prince–or, rather, a litany of multi-tracked Princes–delivers one of “Controversy”’s most famous lyrics, the post-racial mini-manifesto, “People call me rude, I wish we all were nude / I wish there was no black and white, I wish there were no rules.”
 Rather than sublimating his Blackness, however–the usual subtext of “post-racial” ideology–Prince ends the chant by reaffirming it, cutting loose with an impressive scream straight out of the African American gospel tradition.
 As Touré explains it: